TuranSKT/prosthetic_arm/README.md

 # (Server side)
 python streamer.py -min 0.1 -max 1 -buffer 1
 ```
+-buffer: number of frames to wait before computing fingers state analyses.
+The mean coordinnate of each landmarks is calculated over "-buffer" number of frames.</br>
+-min: min angle from which the state of the finger is considered as "extension"</br>
+-max: max angle from which the state of the finger is considered as "flexion". </br>
 ```
 # (Client side) To visualise the inference output
 gst-launch-1.0 -v udpsrc port=5000 ! application/x-rtp, payload=96 ! rtph264depay ! decodebin ! videoconvert ! autovideosink